 Her intention as an artist and “re-teller” is to give voice to the legends while remaining true to the source.
 She writes and Illustrates books about Hawai’ian legends, both for children and adults, and is well-known for her colorful wood carvings.

 More information can be found at her personal website.

 Ira Ono is a multifaceted visual and performing artist well known in Hawai’i for his fresh and innovative work.
 Ira is an artist who engages the viewer with a wide range of media and subject matter.
 His work is said to have an “altar-like” quality, and involves ceramic sculpture, masks and dance.

 Ira’s masks reveal an elegant restraint and his unique style is clearly derived from a rich mythical past.
 Much of Ira’s inspiration comes from living in a rainforest.

-More information can be found on his website.
+More information can be found on the Volcano Garden Arts website.